Enforcing Environmental Laws and Permit Appeals

 - Notice of Intent (June 29, 2021) https://environmentalintegrity.org/wp-content/uploads/2021/06/2021-06-29-Hanover-Foods-CWA-CSL-NOI-w-Attachments.pdf

-In May, EIP filed a complaint in federal court demanding that EPA and Pennsylvania end the state capital’s routine piping of millions of gallons of raw sewage and stormwater into the Chesapeake Bay’s biggest tributary.
+In May, EIP filed a complaint in federal court against Capital Region Water, the operator of the city of Harrisburg’s wastewater and stormwater collection and treatment systems to push EPA and Pennsylvania to hold the entity accountable for ending the state capital’s routine piping of millions of gallons of raw sewage and stormwater into the Chesapeake Bay’s biggest tributary.
 In December, a U.S. District Court Judge criticized the years of delays in efforts by Pennsylvania and EPA to stop chronic sewage overflows.